 Dictionaries and Rulebooks

-This part contains the SBVR terminological entries that are the foundation for the SBVR XMI Metamodel.
+This part contains the SBVR terminological entries that are the foundation for the SBVR MOF Metamodel.
 The clauses of Part II address focused topics that are of interest to different audiences.

 Clause 7, the Vocabulary Registration Vocabulary, provides names and definitions for the vocabularies presented in the SBVR specification and of other vocabularies referenced by the SBVR specification.
 Clause 8 introduces the Semiotic/Semantic Triangle.
 It is the theoretic basis for the rest of the specification.